[Minor revision–posted 4/25/23 (replaces 12/11/19 edition)]

 Penalties for violation of this policy range from mandatory participation in university-approved drug and alcohol abuse counseling and rehabilitation programs to dismissal from the university.

 After consultation with appropriate personnel, supervisors may recommend an option of university-approved drug counseling and rehabilitation in lieu of or in addition to the specified sanctions in the applicable university manual.
 Each case will be determined separately.

-If the offender is a staff member, procedures outlined in OP 70.10, Non-faculty Employee Complaint Procedures, and OP 70.31, Employee Conduct, Coaching, Corrective Action, and Termination, shall be followed.
+If the offender is a staff member, procedures outlined in TTU System Regulation 07.07, Employee Conduct, Coaching, Corrective Action, and Termination, shall be followed.

 If the offender is a student, the disciplinary procedures outlined in the Code of Student Conduct shall be followed.
 If the student found in violation of this policy is also a student employee of the university, sanctions may include termination of employment.

 In any case, all due process procedures will be followed.